MiniGod/grunt-nw-gyp/README.md

 #### Default Options

-This would be equivalent to `node-gyp rebuild`.
+This would be equivalent to `nw-gyp rebuild`.

 ```shell
 $ grunt gyp:addon